Gap structure and phase diagram of twisted bilayer cuprates from a microscopic perspective: Josephson Critical Current

 For a given set of model parameters we start with the fully converged order parameter; then, to calculate $J_c$ we change the phase in one of the monolayers by $\phi$ which we then vary to plot a $J$ vs $\phi$ curve, choosing the maximum value of $J$ as $J_c$.
 The expression for the same is

 where sites $(\alpha,\bf u),(\beta,\bf v)$ belong to different monolayers and $\langle c^{\bf u\dagger}_{\alpha\sigma}c_{\beta\sigma}^{\bf v}-c^{\bf v\dagger}_{\beta\sigma}c_{\alpha\sigma}^{\bf u}\rangle_{\phi}$ is obtained after solving the Hamiltonian with the phase changed order parameter to obtain the new creation and annihilation operators in terms of the quasiparticle states.
 We define the dimensionless quantity $j_c=(J_c\hbar a^2)/(eg_0A)$ as the normalized $J_c$.
-In this definition, we have explicitly divided out the trivial $g_0$ scaling. $A$ is the area of the Moir\'e unit cell for a commensurate twist angle $\theta$. $j_c$ is suitable to better understand the effect of the order parameter symmetry on the measured $J_c$.
+In this definition, we have explicitly divided out the trivial $g_0$ scaling. $A$ is the area of the moir\'e unit cell for a commensurate twist angle $\theta$. $j_c$ is suitable to better understand the effect of the order parameter symmetry on the measured $J_c$.
 We note that for numerical reasons, the order parameter used in the calculation of Eq.~(\ref{eq:Jcurrent}) is not calculated self-consistently in the presence of the current, as has been also the case in previous calculations \cite{PhysRevB.105.064501}.
 We believe this does not affect the qualitative results presented below.

 As seen in Fig.~\ref{Josephson_critical_current}(a), for a fixed $g_0=0.03$ and $\nu=0.49$, $j_c$ monotonically decreases by two orders of magnitude from $\theta=0\degree$ as $\theta$ increases to $\theta=43.6\degree$.
-This result is consistent with the experimental observation by Zhao et al~\cite{FrankZhao} in twisted BSCCO crystals.
-For higher $g_0$, we observe very little angle dependence of $j_c$, which is consistent with observations reported by Zhu et al. for twisted monolayers~\cite{Xikunxue}.
+This result is consistent with the experimental observation by Zhao et al.~\cite{FrankZhao} in twisted BSCCO crystals.
+For higher $g_0$, we observe very little angle dependence of $j_c$, which is consistent with observations reported by Zhu et al. for twisted films annealed at high temperature~\cite{Xikunxue}.
 Thus the discrepancy between the two experiments could plausibly be explained by postulating that the essential difference between the two is a larger effective interlayer coupling in the latter.
-We speculate that this may be due to roughness of the surfaces in the monolayer experiment, but there is no reported experimental evidence for this.
-Note that if this explanation is correct, it suggests that the monolayer system may realize completely different ground states than the anticipated $B_1+iB_2$, to wit the TRSB $B_1+iA_1$ or even TRS $A_1$ states.
+We speculate that this may be due to roughness of the surfaces in the Zhu \textit{et.al.} experiement, but there is no reported experimental evidence for this.
+Note that if this explanation is correct, it suggests that the Zhu \textit{et.al.} system may realize completely different ground states than the anticipated $B_1+iB_2$, to wit the TRSB $B_1+iA_1$ or even TRS $A_1$ states.

 To verify how competing order parameters change $j_c$ for a fixed twist angle we plot $j_c$ vs $g_0$ for $\theta=43.6\degree$, $\nu=0.43$ in Fig~\ref{Josephson_critical_current}(b).
 We observe that by increasing $g_0$ we move from a $B_1+iB_2$ phase with very small $j_c$ to a $B_1+iA_1$ phase which is a TRSB state but with a larger $j_c$ and finally to the TRS $A_1$ phase.
 We observe that $j_c$ increases up to $g_0=0.10$ and then decreases.